Nickwasused/nickwasused.github.io/src/_posts/2022-03-15-twitter-block-advertisers/index.md

 ACCESS_TOKEN_SECRET=""
 ```

-You need to get them on the Twitter Developer Site > your App > Keys and Tokens:
+You have to get them on the Twitter Developer Site > your App > Keys and Tokens:
 ![Twitter Dev](./twitter-dev.webp "")

 ## Twitter Data